PostgREST/postgrest/nix/README.md

 other PostgREST dependencies from here on out.
 To clean up older build artifacts from the `/nix/store`, you can run `nix-collect-garbage`.

+If you are on a system that does not support nix, for example Windows, you can run the nix development environment in a docker container.
+Inside the `nix/` directory run `docker-compose run --rm nix` to start the docker container.
+This will set up the binary cache and launch `nix-shell` automatically.

 ## Building PostgREST

 To build PostgREST from your local checkout of the repository, run: